hicommonwealth/chain-events/README.md

 ## Standalone Usage

-This package includes a "event listener" script located at [listener.ts](./scripts/listener.ts), which permits real-time listening for on-chain events, and can be used for testing a chain connection.
+This package includes an "event listener" script located at [listener.ts](./scripts/listener.ts), which permits real-time listening for on-chain events, and can be used for testing a chain connection, pushing events to a queue, or/and running chain-events as a node.

 The following is an example usage, connecting to a local node running on edgeware mainnet: